Our Deities

 Kapila Maharshi Sannidanam

 Kapila Maharshi Sannidhānam marks the sacred presence of Sage Kapila, the mūla-guru of this holy place.
 It was through his intense tapas that Ādi Śakti was deeply pleased, and it was Kapila Maharshi who worshipped the Goddess at this very site centuries ago, establishing its powerful spiritual lineage.
-History tells that the temple was once a vibrant center of learning, where Vedic studies and various art schools flourished, offering shelter and guidance to countless students.
+The temple was once a vibrant center of learning, where Vedic studies and various art schools flourished, offering shelter and guidance to countless students.
 Even today, devotees visit Kapila Maharshi Sannidhānam seeking relief from Guru Doṣa, Guru Śāpa, and to receive the grace of the Guru for clarity, learning, and right direction in life.

 Festivals: